BrijAtIISc/DSP_project/README.md

 - Knowledge about these influences might help the common investor be more perceptive to the way these influences can creep into their investment patterns.
 - An extremely biased media-source might be a candidate for further investigation by the regulatory authorities like SEBI to uncover undue practices/agendas.
 #### Objectives of the project
-- We want to develop a machine-learning pipeline that enables real-time sentiment analysis of incoming news articles, and computation of correlation scores that feed into a forecasting model for near-term market movement prediction.
+- Develop a real-time pipeline that analyzes news articles and assigns bias scores using machine learning.
+- Calculate correlation between news bias and market movements.
+- Leverage the insights to forecast short-term market trends.
 #### How can Data Science solve the problem?
-- Build a market-news bias-score assigning model, using BERT embeddings and DNN regressor.
+- Build a model using BERT embeddings and a XGBoost regressor to assign bias scores.
-- Use the model to assign bias scores to news in real-time, and compute correlation scores with the index movements on the fly.
+- Apply the model to analyze news in real-time and calculate correlation scores.
-- Use the insights gathered in various time-windows to forecast market trends in a limited capacity.
+- Utilize these insights for forecasting market trends.

 ## How to Reproduce the Project